-The OSRP should include an assessment of the organization's current recreation properties to satisfy present and projected recreational needs.
+The OSRP should include an assessment of the adequacy of the community's current recreation properties to satisfy present and projected public recreational needs.
 The assessment should specifically include:

-- A discussion of the number, geographic location, and condition of the nonprofit's properties that contain recreation facilities; - A description of current recreation activity levels and participation patterns; - A description of changes that will affect recreation and open space provision and that form the basis for forecasts of future recreation needs, such as changes in number of residents, age structure, land use, leisure time, income, and recreation trends; - In consideration of the above, an assessment of the overall recreational facilities needs and a break-down of facility needs based on geographic distribution of facilities relative to population and user groups, including within OBCs; and - A determination of the additional land and water areas and new or rehabilitated facilities necessary to meet current and future recreation needs of the community.
+- A discussion of the number, geographic location, and condition of existing recreation facilities; - A description of current recreation activity levels and participation patterns; - A description of changes that will affect recreation and open space provision and that form the basis for forecasts of future recreation needs, such as changes in number of residents, age structure, land use, leisure time, income, and recreation trends; - In consideration of the above, an assessment of the overall recreational facilities needs for the community and a break-down of facility needs based on geographic distribution of facilities relative to population and user groups, including within OBCs; and - A determination of the additional land and water areas and new or rehabilitated facilities necessary to meet the current and future recreation needs of the community.